R0NAM1/SimpleCast/README.md

 Not a replacement for an HDMI cable if one can be ran.
 Depending on hardware ran on it might be able to display 4K, it cannot STREAM 4k, has a hard time with 1080p, defaults to 720p for balance between framerate and resolution.

-Try different display resolutions between 720p, 1080p and 4K and see how smooth the slideshow transition is, usually a good gauge.
+Try different display resolutions between 720p, 1080p and 4K and see what the debug FPS is to see what your hardware can handle.

-Features (will) include:
+Features include:
-- Show a slideshow by default, will be customizable to either show a static image or a screenshot of a webpage, like AP NEWS headlines
+- Showing a slideshow by default, with the option of a screenshot of a webpage
 - Pin Authentication, with a PSK bypass for certain clients ( For instance, Students have to type in a PIN, while Teachers can auto connect)
+- PSK clients can kick other clients and toggle castability to the server
 - Optional Audio Redirection
 - Ability to pause casting
-- PSK clients can kick other clients and toggle castability to the server
-- Windows, Mac and Linux clients (Python Script Bundled into Native Execution Format)
-- Individual application window capture if I can find a cross platform library for it
+- Browser based clients (Maybe OS based in the future)
-- Broadcast traffic for passive discovery and mDNS for active discovery
+- Broadcast traffic for passive discovery and mDNS for active discovery (May make broadcast obselete)

 ## SimpleCast Config Keys & Possible Values